itsgg/itsgg.github.io/_posts/2025-03-24-core-concepts-of-buddhism.md

 ---
 layout: post
-title: Four Noble Truths & Eightfold Path of Buddhism
+title: Core Concepts of Buddhism
 date: 2025-03-24 11:44 +0530
 ---

-Discover how the Four Noble Truths and the Eightfold Path offer profound insights into overcoming suffering and achieving enlightenment in everyday life.
+Discover how the Four Noble Truths and the Eightfold Path provide deep insights into overcoming suffering and achieving enlightenment in daily life.

 ## The Four Nobel Truths